 How to Tell Whether the Assets of a Spendthrift Trust Are Safe From Creditors

-At the time that an estate plan is created, many choices must be made.
-There are countless types of trusts that might be useful depending on the unique facts and circumstances surrounding the creator’s estate.
+Many choices must be made when an estate plan is created.
+There are countless types of trusts that are useful depending on the facts and circumstances surrounding the creator’s estate.
 One such example is a spendthrift trust.
-This type of trust is used when there are concerns over creditors attempting to stake a claim to the assets.
+This trust is used when there are concerns over creditors attempting to stake a claim to the assets.

 Spendthrift Trusts and the Obligations of a Trustee

-- Did the creator of the trust expressly include a spendthrift provision in the trust instrument?
+- Did the creator of the trust expressly include a spendthrift provision in the trust?

-- Did the creator of the trust indicate an intent that the trust funds be exempt from all claims of the beneficiary’s creditors?
+- Also, did the creator of the trust indicate an intent that the trust funds be exempt from claims of the beneficiary’s creditors?

-- Was the creator of the trust free to make any disposition that he wanted to with regard to the trust property, or was the asset subject to liens or other restraints?
+- Was the creator of the trust free to make a disposition with regard to the trust property, or was the asset subject to liens or other restraints?

-- Was the trust validly executed in accordance with the laws of California?
+- Finally, was the trust validly executed in accordance with the laws of California?

-If the answers to the above questions are “yes,” the trustee of the trust should not pay any creditor claim without first consulting with a knowledgeable attorney.
-In many cases, the trustee of a spendthrift trust will not have to pay over any of a beneficiary’s share of the trust assets to that creditor.
+If the answers to the above questions are “yes,” the trustee of the trust should not pay any creditor claim without consulting with a knowledgeable attorney first.
+Also, in many cases, the trustee of a spendthrift trust will not have to pay over any of a beneficiary’s share of the trust assets to that creditor.
 There may be some exceptions, however, for payment for necessities of life, child support, or upon termination of the trust.